Learn how to maximize your retirement savings and passive investment returns by looking at the expense ratio (fees) of

-And that doesn’t even include additional funds you may add over the years.
-Making monthly contributions to your retirement savings is recommended.
+And that doesn’t even include additional funds we may add over the years.
+Making monthly contributions to our retirement savings is recommended.
 Add in those contributions, which would also compound, and the difference gets even bigger.
-In some cases, you can see that paying more fees than required could end up costing you half of your potential retirement nest egg.
+In some cases, paying higher fees could end up costing about half of the retirement nest egg.

 If you want to do some comparisons yourself, here is an Investment Compounding Calculator Excel spreadsheet where you can play with various numbers and see how various fees and returns could affect you over the years.

 Some Investments Are More Expensive Than Others

 The point is not the fee itself.
-Sometimes you pay a higher fee for a certain product because it is more a specialized fund.
-The point is, compare your ETF and mutual fund fees and returns to other funds.
+Sometimes we pay a higher fee for a certain product because it’s a more specialized fund.
+The point is, compare the ETF and mutual fund fees and returns to other funds.
 No point giving up percentage points for no reason.
-It will cost you a lot of money over the long-term.

-If you are going to pay a higher fee for a specialized fund, it better be worth it.
+If we are going to pay a higher fee for a specialized fund, it better be worth it.
 Make sure the track record justifies the higher cost.
-If it can’t beat the S&P 500—about 10% per year over many decades—or some other low-cost funds, then invest in the low-cost fund!

 Over time, investing in low-cost index funds is a great way to grow wealth…at least according to Warren Buffett who knows a thing or two about compounding money.

 A Simple Non-Expensive Passive Investing Option

-If your broker, fund, or ETF isn’t beating the average 10% return of the S&P 500, then you should just be buying an investment that mirrors the S&P 500.
+If your broker, fund, or ETF isn’t beating the long-term 10% average return of the S&P 500, then consider buying a low-cost ETF that mirrors the S&P 500.

-The iShares Core S&P 500 ETF (IVV) is one of the cheapest options, costing only 0.03% per year to be invested.
+The Vanguard S&P 500 ETF (VOO) is one of the cheapest options, costing only 0.03% per year to be invested.